ItsKris1/social-network/audit_checklist.md

 [x] Did only the targeted user received the message?

 Using the three browsers with the users, enter with each user a common group.
 Then start sending messages to the common chat room using one of the users.
-[ ] Did all the users that are common to the group receive the message in realtime?
+[x] Did all the users that are common to the group receive the message in realtime?
-*real-time feature lacking, receive msg after page refresh* *but msg is sent to all group participants!*
 Using the three browsers with the users, continue chatting between the users in the group.
 [ ] Did the chat between the users went well? (did not crash the server) [x] Can you confirm that it is possible to send emojis via chat to other users?